What is Probate?

 Stage 5 – Dividing the estate

-The final stage of probate is to divide the assets to the heirs as directed in the will.
+The final stage of probate is to distribute the assets to the beneficiaries as directed in the will.
 Once completed, the process of probate is finished.

 What are intestacy rules?
 When is probate not required?